 Don’t get me wrong, I loved the presents; I just didn’t like what you had to go through to get them.

-And what if I spelled something wrong in my letter and got something I didn’t want??
-Like pink fuzzy horseshoes?
-What if I was mislead by Ron-Co about the true usefulness of a Rock Tumbler?
-(And let me say this, a rock tumbler is just as loud as you might think it would be).
-I didn’t know if I was the only one that thought these things or if all the kids that I saw during the days before Christmas were developing ulcers as well.
+And what if I spelled something wrong in my letter and got something I didn’t want, like pink fuzzy “horseshoes”?
+What if I was misled by Ron-Co about the true usefulness of a Rock Tumbler?
+(And let me say this: A rock tumbler is just as loud as you might think it would be.)
+I didn’t know if I was the only one who thought these things or if all the kids that I saw during the days before Christmas were developing ulcers as well.
 We could have used Rolaids flavored candy canes back then, or perhaps someone should have invented Children’s Rummy Tum Tums.
 I mean seriously, eight reindeer on a rooftop?
 There must be some type of zoning issue about that, right?

 Santa Claus is Coming to Town